Skip to main content

 Our work in the field so far

-When we published our Welsh language technology action Plan (2018), we wanted to design technological advances so that the Welsh language could be used in a wide range of situations, using the human voice, keyboard or other means of interaction.
-The final report on the 2018 Plan is also available: Welsh language technology action plan: final report 2018 to 2024.
+When we published our Welsh language technology action plan in 2018, we wanted to design technological advances so that the Welsh language could be used in a wide range of situations, using the human voice, keyboard or other means of interaction.
+The final report on the Plan is also available.
 The next steps will build on the work we’ve done so far.

 One of the main principles of that Plan was to develop a culture of open innovation.
-We wanted more Welsh language digital resources and data to be available, without unnecessary conditions limiting their use, and for these to be shared under a suitable licence, open and permissive wherever possible, to support efforts to innovate digitally for the benefit of the Welsh language.
+We wanted more Welsh language digital resources and data to be available, without unnecessary conditions limiting their use.
+We wanted these resources to be shared under a suitable licence, open and permissive wherever possible, to support efforts to innovate digitally for the benefit of the Welsh language.

 We’re now looking to the next steps for Welsh language technology.
-We'd love to hear from everyone that has an interest in Welsh tech, their opinion on what still needs to be developed.
+We'd love to hear from everyone that has an interest in Welsh technology, to get their opinion on what still needs to be developed.

 What needs to improve to make it easier for people to use technology in Welsh?

-The call for information closes on 01 October 2024.
+The call for information ended 01 October 2024.

 Questions to help you respond